-Lectures and laboratory exercises introduce the student to the principles of radiation physics and hygiene, radiation biology, radiographic technique, radiographic interpretation of normal anatomy and common diseases affecting teeth and jaws and the prescription of radiographs.
+Lectures introduce the student to the principles of radiation physics and hygiene, biology, technique and the interpretation of normal anatomy and its variations, including common diseases affecting the teeth and jaws.
+Clinical sessions provide students with the opportunity to learn and practice intra-oral imaging techniques incorporating infection control protocol, utilizing the two digital imaging systems (Solid State/CMOS and Photostimulable Phosphor receptors).